David-Sangojinmi/Projects/README.md

 # Coding projects
 This is where I will collate all programming projects I complete.
-Each project will have it's own self-contained folder containing the code.
-Feel free to give feedback and if you wish to use the code, let me know via email or my website.
+The projects will be stored in folders according to which language I used to make them and main topics.
+For example, the Javascript folder will contain all the projects that I made using javascript.
+Feel free to give feedback on my portfolio and use or remix the code!